Healthy Children, Healthy Nations

 Charting Pathways on Early Childhood Development and Nutrition for Minnesota’s Native Children

-The Healthy Children, Healthy Nations initiative is a collaboration of the SMSC’s Seeds of Native Health campaign, Better Way Foundation, and the Federal Reserve Bank of Minnesota’s Center for Indian Country Development (CICD) to develop a strategic plan to improve early childhood development (ECD) and childhood nutrition in Minnesota’s Native communities.
+The Healthy Children, Healthy Nations (HCHN) initiative is a collaboration of the Shakopee Mdewakanton Sioux Community’s Seeds of Native Health campaign, Better Way Foundation, and the Federal Reserve Bank of Minnesota’s Center for Indian Country Development (CICD) to develop a strategic plan to improve early childhood development (ECD) and childhood nutrition in Minnesota’s Native communities.

-Healthy Children, Healthy Nations will host three convenings with stakeholders to identify best practices and promising models in Native ECD and nutrition; determine critical needs around these issues in Native communities; and build consensus around strategies and funding recommendations to improve the well-being of Minnesota’s Native children and future generations.
-This project will result in the production of an action plan in late 2017 to strengthen Native ECD and childhood nutrition efforts in Minnesota.
-This plan may eventually serve as a model for others in Indian Country.
+In 2017, Healthy Children, Healthy Nations (HCHN) hosted three convenings with stakeholders to identify best practices and promising models in Native ECD and nutrition; determine critical needs around these issues in Native communities; and build consensus around strategies and funding recommendations to improve the well-being of Minnesota’s Native children and future generations.

 - Funders convening | July 11, 2017

 - Tribal leaders convening | August 15, 2017

 Healthy Children, Healthy Nations report webinar

 Tuesday, April 24, 2018

 - Minnesota Native American Early Childhood Data | compiled by Rob Grunewald, Federal Reserve Bank of Minneapolis

 - Early Childhood Development: A Current Snapshot of Minnesota’s American Indian Community | Federal Reserve Bank of Minneapolis